Justin Bailey

-Justin Bailey (born July 1, 1995) is an American professional ice hockey forward who is currently playing for the Bakersfield Condors of the American Hockey League (AHL), while under contract to the Edmonton Oilers of the National Hockey League (NHL).
-Bailey grew up in Williamsville, New York, a suburb of Buffalo.
+Justin Bailey (born July 1, 1995) is an American professional ice hockey forward who is currently under contract with the San Diego Gulls of the American Hockey League (AHL).

 Early life

-Bailey was born on July 1, 1995, in Buffalo, New York.
+Bailey was born in Buffalo, New York.
 He grew up in nearby Williamsville, in the same apartment complex as several members of the Buffalo Sabres of the National Hockey League (NHL).
 His father Carlton Bailey was a gridiron football player who served as a linebacker for the Buffalo Bills of the National Football League (NFL).
-Carlton played with the Bills for five seasons, and made the touchdown that helped take the team to Super Bowl XXVI in 1992.
+Carlton played with the Bills for five seasons and scored the touchdown that helped take the team to Super Bowl XXVI in 1992.
 Bailey's parents separated when he was young, and he lived with his mother, Karen Buscaglia, while maintaining contact with his father during birthdays or holidays.

 Bailey's minor ice hockey career began with the Buffalo Regals of the Midwest Elite Hockey League (MEHL).
-A shoulder injury limited Bailey to 22 games during the 2010-11 MEHL season, during which he scored 13 goals and nine assists.
+A shoulder injury limited Bailey to 22 games during the 2010–11 MEHL season, during which he scored 13 goals and nine assists.
 Bailey also helped take the Regals to the state championship finals, where they faced the Long Island Royals and coach Pat LaFontaine, who was intrigued both by Bailey's size and by his talent.

 Playing career

 Buffalo Sabres

 Bailey was selected by his hometown team, the Buffalo Sabres in the 2nd round (52nd overall) of the 2013 NHL Entry Draft.

 Bailey signed a three-year entry-level contract with the Sabres on November 2, 2014.
-He was recalled to the Sabres from the American Hockey League's Rochester Americans on February 10, 2016 and made his NHL debut on February 11.
+He was recalled to the Sabres from the American Hockey League's Rochester Americans on February 10, 2016, and made his NHL debut on February 11.
 He was reassigned to Rochester on February 18, only to be recalled again three days later following an injury to Ryan O'Reilly.
-He scored his first NHL goal on January 3, 2017 against Henrik Lundqvist and the New York Rangers.
+He scored his first NHL goal on January 3, 2017, against Henrik Lundqvist and the New York Rangers.

 During the 2017–18 season, Bailey was suspended one game for a high hit on Reid McNeil during a game against the Syracuse Crunch in March.
 However, he was called up to the NHL on March 14, 2018, a day before he was set to serve his suspension.
 He was set to serve his suspension once he is sent back to the AHL.
 He was reassigned to the AHL on March 27, 2018, after playing in 5 games.